 When getting started with ion, one of the first things you should do is decide what domain you would like to use for your ion console (and thus, the pages that are created in ion).
-This will be the main domain users will see when they are on your landing pages.
+This will be the main domain users will see when they view your digital experience.
 You will either purchase a new domain to use for your ion platform pages, or you will have a subdomain created based on your company’s primary domain.
 You can point as many domains and subdomains toward your ion console as you wish.

 - The ion team will create this URL and provide it to you prior to training.
 It requires no help from anyone on your team.

 You can purchase a new domain (URL) or you can set up a subdomain, and point it toward your console's dedicated subdomain.
 You can use whatever subdomain you prefer; one we recommend is: http://example.yourcompany.com